Ekstremvær Amy 2025 rammer kystområder – illustrerer sårbarheten i fisket og behovet for sikring av utstyr

 Extreme weather "Amy 2025" – a reminder of how vulnerable fishing can be

-The havoc caused by the extreme weather “Amy 2025” has created significant challenges for fishermen along the Norwegian coast.
-Strong gusts of wind, high waves, and strong currents led to many losing both traps, nets, and other fishing gear.
-According to preliminary figures, over 1,500 lost traps were recorded just in October, but no one knows for sure how many were actually lost.
+The ravages of extreme weather "Amy 2025" has created major challenges for fishermen along the Norwegian coast.
+Strong gusts of wind, high waves and strong currents caused many to lose both pots, nets and other fishing equipment.
+According to preliminary figures, over 1,500 lost tins recorded in October alone, but how many were actually lost, no one knows for sure.

-Lost gear quickly turns into ghost fishing, where traps and nets continue to catch fish, crabs, and lobsters for months – often without the owners ever finding them again.
-This results in both economic losses and significant environmental problems.
+Lost tools are quickly found ghost fishing, where pots and nets continue to catch fish, crabs and lobsters for months – often without their owners ever finding them again.
+This causes both economic losses and major environmental problems.

 Prevention is the best solution

-To prevent valuable equipment from being lost, TrapFinder™ has been developed – a smart and user-friendly solution that allows you to locate tools before they become a problem.
+To prevent valuable equipment from being lost, TrapFinder™ has been developed – a smart and user-friendly solution that makes it possible to find tools before they become a problem.

-By attaching TrapFinder™ to the fishing gear, a buoy can be automatically released and float to the surface if the trap is not retrieved within a predetermined time.
-The buoy remains connected to the gear, allowing the fisherman to easily find and retrieve it – even after bad weather and challenging conditions.
+By attaching TrapFinder™ to the fishing gear, a buoy can be automatically released and float to the surface if the bait is not retrieved within a predetermined time.
+The buoy remains connected to the gear, allowing the fisherman to easily find and retrieve it again – even after storms and demanding conditions.

 Why choose TrapFinder™